 I have set the sensitivity to balanced.
-This will protect you against viruses, malware, known threats and blocks peer-to-peer traffic.
+This will protect you against viruses, malware, and known threats and block peer-to-peer traffic.
 Depending on your situation you can enable or disable the features.

 If you have a webserver running for example, then it’s a good idea to also scan for suspicious SQL traffic and web threats to the webserver.